Our Professional Staff

 Mr. Arzaluz also spent one year in New York City working for Bronx Health REACH, a national Center for the Elimination of Health Disparities, where he worked on several public health interventions for residents of the South Bronx and researched Medicaid beneficiaries’ access to cardiology care in New York’s teaching hospitals.
 True to his commitment to social justice and his strong interest in healthcare, Mr. Arzaluz volunteered for a year performing administrative duties at Christ House, an organization providing homeless chronically ill men in our nation’s capital with holistic medical care and addiction recovery services.

-During his graduate coursework in Applied Economics, Mr. Arzaluz’s research focused on analyzing over one half million records from the Behavioral Risk Factor Surveillance System survey by Centers for Disease Control and Prevention to determine the impact of health insurance status on quality and access to care for patients suffering from hypertension.
+During his graduate coursework in Applied Economics, Mr. Arzaluz’s research focused on analyzing over one half million records from the Behavioral Risk Factor Surveillance System (BRFSS) survey by Centers for Disease Control and Prevention (CDC) to determine the impact of health insurance status on quality and access to care for patients suffering from hypertension.

 Mr. Arzaluz holds a Bachelor’s of Science in Business Economics from the University of South Carolina and Master of Science in Applied Economics from Marquette University, where he was a recipient of the Trinity Fellowship, a distinguished graduate work-study program for young leaders committed to social and economic justice.